renovatebot/renovate/docs/usage/config-migration.md

 ## Enabling config migration pull requests

 Although legacy config should continue to "just work", it's better for users if their config file uses the latest/correct configuration names.
-Using the latest names makes it easier to understand the config and look up documentation for it
+Using the latest names makes it easier to understand the config and look up documentation for it.

 Renovate can create a config migration pull request, that migrates legacy config in your configuration file.
 To get config migration pull requests from Renovate: set the [`configMigration`](./configuration-options.md#configmigration) config option to `true`.